Leave of Absence

-- employee's position is not protected by law.
+- The employee’s position is not protected by law.

-- employee must coordinate application for disability benefits with Human Resources, if applicable.
+- The employee must coordinate application for disability benefits with Human Resources, if applicable.

-- employee may use accrued vacation hours as appropriate.
+- The employee may use accrued vacation hours as appropriate.

 Maternity and paternity leaves fall under the policies and procedures for the Family and Medical Leave Act of 1993 (FMLA) and the Parental Leave Policy.
 You are eligible for FMLA if you have worked for the University for one year and have worked at least 1,250 hours in the last 12 months prior to requesting leave.
 To be eligible for parental leave, you must have worked for the University for one year in a benefit-eligible position.
 FMLA and Parental Leave run concurrently.
 If you are adopting a child, be sure to read the policy regarding Adoption Assistance to see if you are eligible.